Published October 2017

 In the biggest data breach of the year, user details of more than 412 million accounts were exposed in a data breach at FriendFinder Networks.

-2014 breach at Yahoo that exposed a record 500 million accounts.
-2016.
-Staying with the same company, Yahoo, then acquired by Verizon Communications believes a security breach exposed all 3 billion of its users at the time.
+A 2014 breach at Yahoo exposed a record 500 million accounts.
+2016, staying with the same company, Yahoo then acquired by Verizon Communications that a security breach exposed all 3 billion of its users at the time.

-2016 November - Tesco Bank was forced to halt online banking hackers managed to £2.5million.
+2016, November - Tesco Bank was forced to halt online banking.
+Hackers managed to gain £2.5million.

 Health care not even safe.

-WannaCry virus hits the NHS, 2017.
-Hackers causes chaos among the UK's medical system.
+WannaCry virus hit the NHS in 2017.
+Hackers caused chaos among the UK’s medical system.
 It was only stopped when a 22-year-old security researcher from Devon managed to find the kill switch, after the NHS had been down for a number of days.

-Between 2014 -2016 a group of Russian-based hackers managed to gain access to secure information from more than 100 institutions around the world.
-The cyber criminals used malware to infiltrate banks' computer systems and gather personal data.
-It was estimated that around £650 million was stolen from the financial institutions in total.
+Between 2014 and 2016 a group of Russian-based hackers managed to gain access to secure information from more than 100 institutions around the world.
+The cyber criminals used malware to infiltrate bank-computer-systems and gathered personal data.
+It was estimated that around £650 million were stolen from the financial institutions in total.

-Breach with no less than 77 million accounts filled with passwords, names and address were compromised.
-Occurring between 17th and 19th of April, forced Sony to switch off their PlayStation Network and music service Qriocity.
-The outage prevented any PS3 or PSP owner from accessing online content, and lasted for a total of 23 days.
-Sony announced shortly after that damages tallied up to $171 million (£115 million).
+A breach with no less than 77 million accounts, filled with passwords, names and addresses were compromised.
+It occurred between 17 and 18 April and forced Sony to switch off their PlayStation Network and music service, Qriocity.
+The outage prevented any PS3 or PSP owner from accessing online content and lasted for a total of 23 days.
+Shortly afterwards, Sony announced that damages tallied up to $171 million (£115 million).

-eBay confirmed their corporate network was the victim of a cyber attack, compromising the passwords and financial information of their 145 million active users.
+EBay confirmed that their corporate network was the victim of a cyber-attack, which compromised the passwords and financial information of their 145 million active users.

-Major telecommunication company TalkTalk announced that around 157,000 of its customers’ personal details were accessed, and over 15,000 bank account numbers and sort codes were stolen.
+A major telecommunication company, TalkTalk, announced that around 157,000 of its customers’ personal details were accessed and over 15,000 bank account numbers and sort codes were stolen.

-What’s popular back home other?, bearing in mind, its reported only half of victims ever manage to recover funds in SA.
+What’s popular back home?
+Bear in mind, it’s reported that only half of victims ever manage to recover funds in SA.

-Victim gets advised they are to inherit funds, and need to place a fee to recover it.
+The victim gets advised that they are to inherit funds and need to place a fee to recover it.

-I personally get about 3 mails a week like this, asking me to check some sort of banking issue online, asking me to log in, trying to direct me to a fake site to obtain my log in information.
+I personally get about three of these mails a week.
+The email asks me to check some sort of banking issue online.
+It asks me to log in but directs me to a fake site, which obtains my log in information.